CommonAccord/Cmacc-Org/Doc/G/YCombinator-SeriesAA-CmA/Form/StockholderConsent_v01.md

-Board.=[Wx/com/ycombinator/SeriesAA/Form/BoardConsent_v01.md]
+Board.=[G/YCombinator-SeriesAA-CmA/Form/BoardConsent_v01.md]

 R1={Board.R1}

 R2={Board.R2}

-Doc.Ti={Co.Name.Full} Action By Written Consent of Stockholders
+Doc.Ti={Company.Name.Full} Action By Written Consent of Stockholders

 0.Ti=</i>

-0.sec=In accordance with Section 228 of the Delaware General Corporation Law and the Bylaws of {Co.Name.Full}, a Delaware corporation (the "<strong>Company</strong>."), the undersigned stockholders of the Company hereby take the following actions and adopt the following resolutions:
+0.sec=In accordance with Section 228 of the Delaware General Corporation Law and the Bylaws of {Company.Name.Full}, a Delaware corporation (the "<strong>Company</strong>."), the undersigned stockholders of the Company hereby take the following actions and adopt the following resolutions:

 1.Ti=Authorization of Amended and Restated Certificate of Incorporation